-- the standard amount of time for the exam (the ‘expected work’ outlined on the exam schedule and
+- Exam work time - the standard amount of time for the exam.

-- any additional submission time allowance (also detailed on the exam schedule and the Exam Instruction Sheet on the front of your exam paper).
+These times are shown on your Exam Schedule and the Exam Instruction Sheet on the front of your exam paper.

-For example, if you have a two-hour exam with a one hour submission time allowance, the additional time you need will be calculated based on three hours (two hours + one hour).
+For example, if you have a two-hour exam with one hour to create and upload files, the additional time you need will be calculated based on three hours (two hours, plus one hour).

 Using your rest breaks

-To help you manage your disability, you can take your breaks at any stage throughout the exam, but you will need to take responsibility for managing the time you have been given to complete your work.
-Your disability advisor will be able to advise you on the best practices for doing this.
+To help you manage your personal needs, you can take your breaks at any stage throughout the exam.
+However, you will need to take responsibility for managing the time you have been given to complete your work.
+Your disability advisor will be able to advise you on the best practice for doing this.

-If you are taking an in-person, paper-based exam you should speak to the Invigilator before your exam starts so you can let them know how you may wish to take your rest breaks.
+If you are taking an in-person exam you should speak to the Invigilator before your exam starts so you can let them know how you may wish to take your rest breaks.

 During your rest break, you may wish to stand or move around.
-However, please be mindful of other candidates if they are in the room.
-If you wish to leave the room during your rest break this is permitted but you must let the Invigilator know as they must accompany you.
-If you leave the room unaccompanied you will not be permitted to return to your desk to complete your exam.
+However, please be mindful of any other candidates in the room.
+You can leave the room during your rest break, but you must let the Invigilator know so they can accompany you.
+If you leave the room unaccompanied, you will not be allowed to return to your desk and complete your exam.

 How your additional time will be shown on Inspera

-If additional time does not appear to have been added to the duration of your exams, or if you think that you have not been allocated the correct amount of additional time, please contact your Programme Administrator.
+If your extra time does not show on Inspera, or if you think that you have not been given the correct amount of time, please contact your Programme Administrator.

-How you will know your additional time has been included for an in-person, paper-based exam
+How your additional time will be shown for an in-person, paper-based exam

-Your additional time will not appear on your SAMIS schedule.
-You will have been allocated the time as specified on your DAP and you will have been scheduled into a room in the Chancellors’ Building.
+Your additional time will not appear on your SAMIS Exam Schedule.
+You will have been allocated the time as specified on your DAP.

-Your Invigilator will discuss your arrangements with you when you enter the room, and if there are any discrepancies the Invigilator will contact the Academic Registry for advice.
+Your Invigilator will discuss your arrangements with you when you enter the room, and if there are any discrepancies the Invigilator will ask for advice.
 If you have any queries about your arrangements during your exam, please let the Invigilator know.
 The Invigilator will write your end time (including additional time for breaks) on the white board at the front of the venue, so that you are aware how much time has been allocated and can manage your time accordingly.

-If you are using any assistive software (e.g. screen reader, text-to-speech etc.) you should familiarise yourself with how it works before the exam period.
+If you are using any assistive software (e.g., screen reader, text-to-speech etc.) you should familiarise yourself with how it works before the exam.
 It is important that you establish your own way of working ahead of the exams so that you are relaxed and confident when they begin.
-Assistive Technology can help you identify any specialist equipment you might need (See also Preparing for your Exams).
+Assistive Technology can help you identify any specialist equipment you might need.
+Please also read our guide to preparing for your exams.

 Exam support worker

 You may have an entitlement to an exam support worker, such as a reader, scribe, and/or prompter.
-If you take up this support, we advise that you have a practice session prior to the exam period to familiarise yourself with the new process.
-The Disability Service will be in contact with you about this and can provide further support and advice before and during the exam period.
-You can contact them if you are unsure about the disability support that might be available to you.
+If you take up this support, we advise that you have a practice session prior to the exam period to familiarise yourself with the process.
+Disability Service will be in contact to confirm your exam support worker, and can provide further support and advice before and during the exam period.
+You can also contact them if you are unsure about the disability support that might be available to you.